tareqanwar/cv/README.md

 ### Other Skills

+*   Great experience in OOP.
+Used OOP in C++, Java, JS & PHP.
 *   Good at Linux.
 Built my own RaspberyPI server and media station.
 Also use WSL in Windows 10 for almost all development work.
 *   Problem solving skills.
 I was known to my collages for finding solutions for complex problems.
 *   I can work independently.
 That's how I worked in my last job.
 I just reported back to my project manager after completing a task.